yuribodo/GPMweb/README.md

 - **TypeScript**: A superset of JavaScript, offering static type-checking and the latest ECMAScript features.
 - **TailwindCSS**: A utility-first CSS framework packed with classes like `flex`, `pt-4`, `text-center` and more to style your websites without leaving your HTML.
 - **React-Router-Dom**: A routing library for React, enabling navigation among views.
-- **Jest**: A delightful JavaScript Testing Framework with a focus on simplicity.

 ### Backend

 - **Node.js**: A JavaScript runtime built on Chrome's V8 JavaScript engine.
 - **Express**: A minimal and flexible Node.js web application framework that provides a robust set of features for web and mobile applications.
 - **TypeScript**: Brings static typing to JavaScript, ensuring a more predictable runtime behavior.
-- **Jest**: Used for writing unit and integration tests for the backend.
 - **PostgreSQL**: A powerful, open-source object-relational database system.
 - **Nodemon**: A utility that monitors for any changes in your source and automatically restarts your server.